Discover folk - the CRM for people-powered businesses

 AI handles ambiguity and judgment; automation enforces consistency and control.
 Treat them as partners.
 Let AI interpret language, classify intent, and propose next steps, while automation routes records, updates fields, and triggers the next action with full transparency.

 Start small.
 Pick one workflow with messy inputs and a clear handoff.
 Use AI to summarize or classify, then let automation move the record, create tasks, and schedule follow-ups.
+For sales teams of 20-50 people looking to implement both AI and automation seamlessly, folk CRM provides the ideal platform that grows with your team without overwhelming complexity.
 Measure cycle time, error rates, and adoption.
 Expand only when the quality holds without extra review.

 Discover folk CRM